purijatin/njexl_wiki/easy/0 An Easy Tutorial.md

 #### Test Setup

-Open a comamnd prompt, and type :
+Open a command prompt, and type :

      $njexl
      (njexl)